 And when I tell that adult to stop and get a lecture on gender…well, I’m just mad.

-I get that not every parent is going to raise their children the same way I raise mine (Violet never misses the opportunity to tell me about how some other mom is nicer than me) and I get that societies have societal norms because that’s how societies work.
+I get that not every parent is going to raise their children the same way I raise mine and I get that societies have societal norms because that’s how societies work.
 I even understand that one of our (outdated) societal rules is that girls wear nail polish and boys don’t.
 But if it doesn’t exist already, I’d like to put forward a new rule:

 Let’s not make a six year old kid feel like garbage over something as trivial as nail polish.